Fairer Welfare benefits

 Changes to bereavement benefits from April 2017

-We are concerned about the impact of the government's plans to reform Bereavement Payment and Widowed Parents' Allowance.
-Read our latest press statement.
+We are concerned about the impact of the government's replacement of Bereavement Payment and Widowed Parents' Allowance with the new Bereavement Support Payment from 6 April 2017.

-We are leading a coalition of organisations concerned about the changes.
+We've been leading a coalition of organisations concerned about these changes.
 Read our latest briefing here.

 Although we can make clear statements about how the changes will affect groups of widowed parents, it is almost impossible to predict the impact on a specific individual family, and to work out whether they would be worse off under the old or new scheme of bereavement benefits.